lmondada/dphil-thesis/content/03_compiler/04_rewrite_def.md

 A figure illustrates this graph transformation with an example below.
 This simple and limited graph transformation framework captures a remarkably large set of minIR program transformations.
-It may seem at first that the restrictions on subgraph convexity, containment of boundary values within a single region as well as containment of parent-child relations represent significant limitation on the expressivity of the rewrites.
+It may seem at first that the restrictions by Definition (subgraph) on subgraph convexity, containment of boundary values within a single region as well as containment of parent-child relations represent significant limitation on the expressivity of the rewrites.